Abas Basir: South Asia Co-operative Environment Program

 During this time and before, he had also experienced working with civil society organizations particularly those involved in environment protection activities.
 He authored many publications in the fields of environment law and policy.
 One of his published books on environment law is now used as a text book by the universities as well as CSOs in Afghanistan.
-During his carrier, he was mostly involved in developing and applying environmental law and policy and also public awareness.
+During his career, he was mostly involved in developing and applying environmental law and policy and also public awareness.

 During and before joining SACEP, Abas Basir has participated in many national and international conferences and workshops.
 He has attended the following United Nations Climate Change conference COP and some other Conferences: